Modelling the Sgr A* Black Hole Immersed in a Dark Matter Spike

 \section{Constraints on parameters from the star S2 orbit about the Sgr A$^{\star}$ BH}

-It is well-known that several stars, in particular the S cluster orbits the Sgr A$^{\star}$ central BH \cite{nucita}, can be utilized to investigate the physical characteristics of the Sgr A$^{\star}$ BH, such as its proper motion, mass and angular momentum.
+It is well-known that several stars, in particular the S cluster orbits the Sgr A$^{\star}$ central BH \citep{nucita, nucita:1, nucita:2}, can be utilized to investigate the physical characteristics of the Sgr A$^{\star}$ BH, such as its proper motion, mass and angular momentum.
+Recently it has been reported in \citep{Fragione:2020khu} that Sgr A* BH in the center of Milky Way is slowly spinning.
+They have estimated that the dimensionless spin vector has the upper bound $|\chi|<0.1$ (as per their assumptions $|\chi|=0$ and $|\chi|=1$ correspond to non-spinning and maximally spinning BHs respectively).
+This estimate has been made by measuring the effects of spin precession and frame dragging experienced by the S-cluster stars in the MW center.
 There have been reportedly two known methods to constrain the parameters of Sgr A$^{\star}$.
-Here we extend this The first method pertains analyzing the periastron shift of the S2 star orbiting nearest the central BH among the stars of S cluster while the second method involves the study of retro-lensing of the brightest and innermost stars orbiting Sgr A$^{\star}$ \cite{nucita1}.
-The same observations can also help constraining the DM distribution near the galactic center \cite{alex}.
-The motion of S cluster stars around Sgr A$^{\star}$ have set strong constraints on the mass of the compact object at the centre of the Milky Way galaxy, which is assumed to be a massive BH with a mass of about $4.1\times 10^6 M_{\odot}$ \cite{Gillessen:2017}.
+The first method pertains analyzing the periastron shift of the S2 star orbiting nearest the central BH among the stars of S cluster while the second method involves the study of retro-lensing of the brightest and innermost stars orbiting Sgr A$^{\star}$ \citep{nucita1, nucita2}.
+The same observations can also help constraining the DM distribution near the galactic center \citep{alex1, alex2}.
+The motion of S cluster stars around Sgr A$^{\star}$ have set strong constraints on the mass of the compact object at the centre of the Milky Way galaxy, which is assumed to be a massive BH with a mass of about $4.1\times 10^6 M_{\odot}$ \citep{Gillessen:2017}.